timchow/Instagram-React/README.md

 # Instagram-React

-An implementation of an Instagram Viewer using ReactJS and nodeJS
+An implementation of an Instagram Viewer using

+-ReactJS
+-ExpressJS